Learning from God

 For we know that since Christ was raised from the dead, He cannot die again; death no longer has mastery over Him.
 The death He died, He died to sin once for all; but the life He lives, He lives to God.'"
 Romans 6:1-10 NIV

 Are we united to the Lord in a death like His?
 He died to all He could have had in this earthly life for the joy that was set before Him to do the Father’s will.
 What joy was coming in knowing that He would make the way for all to come to the Father, to be in intimate fellowship again, lost since the fall in Eden.
-We are free from sin ruling us by what Jesus has done, but we still must learn to walk in it.
+We are freed from sin ruling us by what Jesus has done, but we still must learn to walk in it.

-Some object to needing to overcome all, to do more because Jesus Christ took care of everything on the cross.
+Some object to needing to overcome all, to do anything more because Jesus Christ took care of everything on the cross.
 And so He did, but are we walking in all He has done?
 Would the New Testament apostles such as Paul speak so much to what we ought to be if it were already accomplished within us?
 We must apprehend all for which we have been apprehended.
-Paul encourages the Philippians to seek more of the character of Christ working within the heart:

 “Do everything without grumbling or arguing, so that you may become blameless and pure, ‘children of God without fault in a warped and crooked generation.’
 Then you will shine among them like stars in the sky as you hold firmly to the word of life.
 And then I will be able to boast on the day of Christ that I did not run or labor in vain.”
 Philippians 2:14-16 NIV

-Paul was working toward the building up of the Christ within those he taught.
+Paul was laboring toward the building up of the Christ within those he taught.
 Just so, we are empowered by the Holy Spirit to focus upon and live in Him, recognizing that the sin functioning in our flesh has lost its power to rule us.
-We continually turn to Christ for our victory so that He rules over every sin still working in our mind, will, and emotions.
-We are to see or reckon the old man of sin as dead, not to consider it as who we are now, even though we continue to see its evidence in our lives.
+We continually turn to Christ for our victory so that He rules over every sin displaying itself still working in our mind, will, and emotions.

+We are to reckon or see the old man of sin as dead, not to consider it as who we are now, even though we continue to see its evidence in our lives.
 All of us have areas where our words do not match our behavior.
-These are important areas of focus in God’s refining of His own.
-Our characteristics, what is in our hearts that falls short of God’s fruit of the spirit, prevent the shining of the pure light of His countenance outward to others.
-God cannot yet be seen because of the remaining spots of darkness in us.
+We seek to learn more of God as we allow Him to refine our character and ways.
+Our characteristics, what is in our hearts that falls short of God’s fruit of the spirit, are no longer preventing the shining of the pure light of His countenance outward to others.

 “For those God foreknew, He also predestined to be conformed to the image of His Son, so that He would be the firstborn among many brothers.”
 Romans 8:29 BSB